 After treatment, you’ll find yourself restructuring your life from taking care of your body through eating healthy and exercising to working through your mental health struggles through therapy.
 However, sometimes there’s a third element missing that you might be apprehensive about tackling.
 Addiction destroys the mind, body, and spirit.
 You might have a disconnect when it comes to spirituality, either based on your upbringing or personal opinions, but it plays a vital role in recovery.

 It may focus on a particular deity and the community that worships together.
-Spirituality focuses more on individual belief, like how you might fit in with the bigger picture or your personal values and morals.
+Spirituality focuses more on individual beliefs, like how you might fit in with the bigger picture or your values and morals.

 The foundation of developing your personal spiritual beliefs involves addressing what your morals, values, and beliefs are.
 This foundation of beliefs is based on what feels right to you.
-Developing these values early on can help you also feel connected to a sense of identity and guide you in your life choices.
+Developing these values early on can also help you feel connected to a sense of identity and guide your life choices.

 Programs that follow the 12-Step program often mention a higher power, or in the case of AA, they mention God.
 That can be a turn-off for some who don’t feel religious.
 In most 12-Step style programs, a higher power doesn’t mean the Christian God, but rather any higher power that is greater than yourself and is loving.

 Maybe your higher power is God, or maybe it’s the Universe, or maybe it’s the power of human beings on a global scale.
 Whatever it is, a higher power helps to find something more significant to connect to because it gives you a sense of belonging to something stronger than yourself.